Use the Detections feature to create and manage rules, and view the alerts

 There are two special prebuilt rules you need to know about:

 Endpoint Security: Automatically creates an alert from all incoming Elastic Endpoint alerts.
-To receive Elastic Endpoint alerts, you must install the Endpoint agent on your hosts (see Configure and install Elastic Endpoint Integration (beta)).
+To receive Elastic Endpoint alerts, you must install the Endpoint agent on your hosts (see Configure and install the Endpoint Security integration).

 When this rule is enabled, the following Endpoint events are displayed as detection alerts: